sobisonator/chartermap/TextToDB/documentation/CRM.md

 Geodata in CharterDB consists of [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) which follows a convention that is set out below.

 ## Boundary loc instructions
-Boundary loc instructions must be a series of points which are then compiled into a geoJSON LineString or Polygon, according to the recorder's choice.
-The boundary loc information is stored in a database table as individual points referring to their original text, and, where relevant, which point follows the given point in the instructions.
+Boundary loc instructions must be a series of points and paths which are then compiled into a geoJSON LineString or Polygon The boundary loc information is stored in a database table as individual points which are referred back to the text by markups, and, where relevant, each point also indicates which point follows the given point in the instructions.

-When a written instruction describes a line rather than a point, going "along", "by" a feature, the line should be described by a sequence of points which all share a "part of line" property.
-When editing this line, the user sees the line connected as if it were part of a GeoJSON LineString instead of a sequence of individual x,y points
+When a written instruction describes a line rather than a point, e.g. going "along", "past" or "by" a feature, the route should be described by a path.

 Each point has the following properties:
 - ID: A unique ID